-All applicable standards must be met for accreditation.
+All applicable standards must be met for accreditation. ۱

-CAMP STAFF QUALIFICATION: GENERAL

-- A. All camp staff are registered members of the Boy Scouts of America.
-All other camp personnel either are registered members of the Boy Scouts of America or meet alternative criteria pursuant to Standard PD-109. - 1.
-Long-term camp youth staff and personnel 17 and under must complete a youth application using the registration category "Council Camp Staff Youth" even if registered in another capacity. - 2.
-Long-term camp adult staff and personnel must complete an adult application using the registration category "Council Camp Staff Adult" even if registered in another capacity. - 3.
-Long-term camp staff and personnel at a National High Adventure Base must complete an adult application using the registration category "National Camp Staff" or a youth application using the category "National Camp Staff Youth" even if the adult or youth is registered in another capacity. - B. Long-term camp employees must be 15 years of age or older, except lifeguards for swimming activities other than in swimming pools must be 16 years of age.
-Trek and adventure program and activity employees must be 16 years of age or older.
-Long-term camp counselors-intraining (CITs) and day camp staff must be 14 years of age or older. - C. The camp complies with all federal and state child labor laws.
-(Federal child labor laws set a limit of eight hours per day that a paid worker 15 years of age or younger may work.
-Minors (14 or 15 years of age) cannot perform hazardous duty, such as working on or operating a motor vehicle and maintenance and operation of power-driven equipment.) - D. The camp complies with all federal and state labor laws.
-This may include a seasonal camp staff application, a letter of agreement along with a written position description and having access to a camp staff manual prior to starting work. - E. If present, international camp staff members must be 18 years of age or older, have been approved by the BSA International Department, and may not hold any camp staff position for which National Camping School training is mandatory.
-International youth visitors/guests or volunteers may not serve on camp staff.
-Please visit the State Department's list of Camp Counselor Designated Sponsors to find an organization that can assist you in hiring an international camp counselor once BSA International Department approval has been obtained.

-CAMP STAFF QUALIFICATION: GENERAL
+All camp staff are appropriately registered as members of Scouting America.
+All other camp personnel who are not registered members of Scouting America meet equivalent criteria pursuant to Standard PD-109.
+All camp staff meet required age restrictions.

+A. Additional registration requirements for long-term camp staff and long-term camp personnel:

+- 1. Long-term camp staff 17 years of age and younger during their time at camp must register using the registration category "Council Camp Staff Youth" if at a local council camp or "National Camp Staff Youth" if at a national high adventure base. - 2.
+Long-term camp staff 18 years of age and older at any time during their time at camp must register using the registration category "Council Camp Staff Adult" if at a local council camp or "National Camp Staff" if at a national high adventure base. - 3.
+The registration requirements in Specific Requirement A.1 and A.2 apply even if the person is already registered in another capacity.
+Individuals who turn 18 years of age during the camp season must provide both applications and may continue to serve after their 18th birthday in accordance with current youth protection standards while their application is processed and background check conducted. - 4.
+Contractor personnel at a long-term camp must either be registered in accordance with Specific Requirements A.1 or A.2 or meet equivalent criteria under Standard PD-109.

+B. Minimum age requirements:

+- Long-term camp staff and camp personnel must be 15 years of age or older at the start of camp except as provided herein.
+Lifeguards for swimming activities other than in swimming pools must be 16 years of age.
+Trek and adventure program and activity employees must be 16 years of age or older. - 2.
+Long-term camp staff counselors-in-training (CITs) and day camp staff must be 14 years of age or older.

+C. Compliance with labor laws:

+1. Camp staff and camp personnel 14 or 15 years of age cannot perform hazardous duty, such as working on or operating a motor vehicle and maintenance or operation of power-driven equipment.

+- Camp staff and camp personnel must also comply with the SAFE Project Tool Use guidance. - 2.
+Camp staff and camp personnel 14 or 15 years of age may not work more than 8 hours in any day; work more than 40 hours in any week; or work before 7 am at any time or after 7 pm except from June 1 through Labor Day when the evening hour is extended to 9 pm. - 3.
+All camps must assure compliance with both federal and state labor laws.
+State labor laws vary and may require a seasonal camp staff application, a letter of agreement along with a written position description and access to a camp staff manual prior to starting work and may differ from Specific Requirements 1 and 2 above.
+Some states require work permits.

+D. International camp staff:

+- International camp staff must be 18 years of age or older, have been approved by the Scouting America International Department, and may not hold any camp staff position for which National Camping School training is mandatory. - 2.
+International youth/visitors may not serve on camp staff. - 3.
+The local council is responsible for adhering to all U.S. State Department requirements.

+E. Miscellaneous requirements: